Our Lady of Altagracia: Honors to the Virgin of Altagracia

 In the 20th century, Our Lady of Altagracia was crowned twice: during the pontificate of the pope Pius XI and personally by the pope John Paul II.

 Her first coronation was on August 15, 1922, at the Puerta del Conde.
 Having previously obtained the permission of the Pope Benedict XV on behalf of Mons.
 Adolfo Alejandro Nouel, it was the newly elected pope Pius XI who sent as his representative Archbishop Sebastián Leite de Vasconcellos, titular archbishop of Damietta, Roman count and eminent figure of the Portuguese episcopate.
 For the occasion, the image that was transferred from the sanctuary of San Dionisio was framed in gold and adorned with precious stones and crowned with a crown made in the goldsmith's workshop of José Oliva, modeled by the great Dominican artist Abelardo Rodríguez Urdaneta.

 In 1924 Congress decreed the celebration of Our Lady of Altagracia as a national holiday on January 21.
-On October 31, 1927, Pope Pius XI declared it a holiday of the Church, through a apostolic brief.
+On October 31, 1927, Pope Pius XI declared it a holiday of the Church, through an apostolic brief.

 During the first visit of Pope John Paul II on January 25, 1979, he blessed the Sanctuary of Altagracia (today Basilica of Higüey, Basílica Catedral Nuestra Señora de la Altagracia) and on October 12, 1992, on his second visit to the country, John Paul II personally crowned the image of the Virgen de la Altagracia with a gilded silver diadem.

 On August 15, 2022, she was presented with a golden rose sent by Pope Francis at the closing celebrations of the centenary of her canonical coronation.